ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

 Loading custom facts
 --------------------

 You can provide your own facts, as described in :ref:`developing_modules`.
-To run them, just make a call to your own custom fact gathering module at the top of your list of tasks, and variables returned there will be accessible to future tasks:
+To run them, just make a call to your own custom fact gathering module at the top of your list of tasks, and the variables returned there will be accessible for future tasks:

 .. code-block:: yaml